When you move to a new home, you’ve got a couple of choices. You can take those pieces with you, or they can stay

 When furniture items are more challenging to move, the piece becomes more expensive to relocate.
-That’s one of the reasons why you’ll see people leaving pianos behind when they sell their home.
+That’s one of the reasons why you’ll see people leaving pianos behind when they sell their homes.

-Weight and shape contribute to this issue, but it can also have logistical concerns.
+Weight and shape contribute to this issue, but they can also have logistical concerns.
 What happens if your furniture won’t fit through the doorway of your new home?

 If it needs to go through a window, does the glass open enough to let it fit?

 Does your item require white-glove services to transport adequately?

 5. Do You Want a New Look?